 Mario passed in 2012.
 Arlene ultimately moved to an assisted living community in Tampa, Florida area, taking Bonnie along with her.

 The assisted living facility had many, many senior residents.
 Bonnie became used to being around a large number of different people and varying personalities in that environment.
-Nearly all the residents and staff at the facility knew Bonnie by name and loved having her around.
+Nearly all the residents and staff at the facility knew Bonnie by name and loved having Bonnie around.
 Bonnie appeared to love everyone she came in contact with.

 Arlene deSousa became ill in April 2016 and was temporarily moved from her assisted living facility to a nursing home in Tampa, Florida to convalesce.
 Bonnie at that time was being cared for by a friend of Arlene’s in the area.
 Bonnie was supposed to have had a short stay with Arlene’s friend while Arlene convalesced in order to return to the assisted living a facility.